Understanding formative, summative, and interim assessment and their role in student learning

-That said, there is often confusion as to what types of assessments are administered when, what data they provide, and how they benefit teachers, students, and parents.
+That said, there is often confusion as to what types of assessments are administered when, what data they provide, and how they benefit teachers, students, and families.
 Here’s a quick rundown on the three main assessment types and what they are used for.

 Formative assessment guides learning